iturdikulov/notes/Stolyarov-Programming_volume_1_0_introduction.md

 Why need to learning Assembly language (at least basics)?
 &#10;
-Big role in understanding programming is taking [[Assembly_language|Assembly language]].
+Big role in understanding programming is taking [[Assembly_language]].
 You can never write programs in it (prefer C), but you must understand how it works to understand what you are really doing, understand OS kernel, how to interact with it, understand system calls, deeply understand data structures, etc. And you need usually also learn it before C (but after Pascal).
 You can use any assembly to learn, need to get understanding how to work with registers and memory areas, understand stack frame, interrupts, etc. <!--SR:!2024-05-26,1,149-->

 So authors chain to learn programming is: Pascal (basics of programming) → ==Assembly== → C → C++. (special author's vision), OS, I/O, processes, sockets,